 - i.
 An Airborne Store delivered to User Services shall have a Clearance for Service Use accorded by CEMILAC.
 CSU shall be the basis for operation of the Airborne Store by the Services.
-Maintenance manuals, Manuals on TTGE, and all other documents/training requirements required for ensuring the continuing airworthiness shall be the part of the CSU. - ii.
-The contents of the manuals shall be verified by the appropriate Design Organisations.
+Maintenance manuals, Manuals on TTGE, and all other documents / training requirements required for ensuring the continuing airworthiness shall be the part of the CSU. - ii.
+The contents of the manuals shall be verified at the appropriate levels within the Design Organisations.